urbit/urbit/pkg/hs/urbit-uruk/skew.md

    between interpreters.

-Current core languages, such as GHC Core, are not appropriate as a Nock both because it doesn't aspire to be frozen and because it's practical reliance on [primops][hsprimops] which could not be implemented purely.
+Current core languages, such as GHC Core, are not appropriate as a Nock both because they don't aspire to be frozen and because it's practical reliance on [primops][hsprimops] which could not be implemented purely.
 While Haskell's `int2Integer#` could be implemented as a jet and could have a pure definition, many of Haskell's primops are about IO, threading and STM, which are